danomatic/prisma-graphql/README.md

 # prisma-graphql
-Utilities for mapping GraphQL to Prisma field selections to
+Utilities for mapping GraphQL to Prisma field selections